saibharath2/AWS-Data-Pipeline---OLTP/README.md

 # AWS-Data-Pipeline---OLTP
 This project involves building a data pipeline using AWS services.
 The pipeline processes and standardizes data from various sources, including PostgreSQL and APIs, and serves it through a RESTful API.
-The pipeline is developed using AWS EC2 with python, AWS RDS with PostgreSQL, AWS Lambda, and AWS API Gateway.
+The project utilized several datasets: the Customers Table provided customer information including age, gender, location, and joining dates; the Products Table detailed product specifics like pricing and stock availability; the Transactions Table recorded transaction details such as total amounts and dates; the Sales Data Table captured sales figures, including quantities and prices; and the Exchange Rates Table offered exchange rates for currency conversion.
+Each dataset played a crucial role in building and refining the data processing pipeline, supporting analysis and integration tasks.

 ## Project Overview
 AWS EC2 with Python : Used for Python development and building data pipelines.